KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/encoded_self.md

 Wisdom, Honour, Liberation, Valor.
 The book carries all four.

 ## THE ESSENCE OF THIS WORK

-This book stands on three recognitions:
+This book rests on three core recognitions:

-1. Water is the primary medium of biological and spiritual coherence.

-Pollack, Popp, Del Giudice, Montagnier, Sheldrake.
+1. Water is the primary medium of biological and spiritual coherence (Pollack, Popp, Del Giudice, Montagnier, Sheldrake).

-2. Consciousness organizes itself through number, geometry, and harmonic law.
+2. Consciousness organizes itself through number, geometry, and harmonic law (Grant, Langan, universal mathematics).

-Grant, Langan, universal mathematics.

-3. Human beings are bridges between dimensions.
+3. Human beings are bridges between dimensions

-DNA, biophoton fields, water-structured information, the AzurA point.
+	(DNA, biophoton fields, water-structured information, the AzurA point).

-This work is the synthesis of:

-biophysics + mathematics + consciousness + lived experience.
+This work is the synthesis of: biophysics + mathematics + consciousness + lived experience.

-Not to create a theory,
-but to restore remembrance.
+Its purpose is not to create a new theory, but to awaken remembrance.

 ## THE INTENTION

 My intention is simple:

-To help human beings remember what they already are.
+To remind people of what they have always truly been.

 Not to persuade.
 Not to convert.